-These material weaknesses were considered in determining the nature, timing and extent of audit tests applied in our audit of the fiscal 2023 consolidated financial statements and financial statement schedule, and this report does not affect our report dated December 14, 2023 on those consolidated financial statements.
+These material weaknesses were considered in determining the nature, timing and extent of audit tests applied in our audit of the fiscal 2024 consolidated financial statements and financial statement schedule, and this report does not affect our report dated December 16, 2024 on those consolidated financial statements.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheet as of September 30, 2023 and the related consolidated statement of operations, changes in equity, and cash flows and the related financial statement schedule for the year ended September 30, 2023 of the Company and our report dated December 14, 2023 expressed an unqualified opinion on those consolidated financial statements and financial statement schedule.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets as of September 30, 2024 and 2023 and the related consolidated statements of income, changes in equity, and cash flows and the related financial statement schedule for each of the years in the two-year period ended September 30, 2024 of the Company and our report dated December 16, 2024 expressed an unqualified opinion on those consolidated financial statements and financial statement schedule.